ZhaoxiangLi/zhaoxiangli.github.io/_pages/about.md

 ------
 * **[2025-01]** My first-authored [paper](https://doi.org/10.1016/j.jtrangeo.2025.104125) “Explaining the spatial dynamics and identifying potential risks of hazardous materials truck movements”, has been accepted by Journal of Transport Geography!
 * **[2024-10]** I was awarded the National Scholarship by the Ministry of Education of China, with a ranking of first in my department (1/51)!
-* **[2024-10]** I was awarded the only Model Student Award in my department by Tongji University, with a ranking of first out of 51 graduate students.
+* **[2024-10]** I was awarded the only Merit Student Pacesetter Award in my department by Peking University, with a ranking of first out of 51 graduate students.
 * **[2024-07]** Our [paper](https://doi.org/10.1016/j.ocecoaman.2024.107269) “Analyzing foreland dynamics in China's port clusters under global major events (2019–2022) by AIS trajectory data”, has been accepted by Ocean & Coastal Management!
 * **[2024-05]** My first-authored [paper](https://doi.org/10.1016/j.trd.2024.104264) “Non-linear effects of CO<sub>2</sub> emissions from road transport in port landside area”, has been accepted by Transportation Research Part D: Transport and Environment!
 * **[2023-12]** Our [paper](https://doi.org/10.1016/j.tre.2023.103390) “Exploring the distance decay in port hinterlands under port regionalization using truck GPS data”, has been accepted by Transportation Research Part E: Logistics and Transportation Review!
-* **[2023-11]** Our [paper](https://doi.org/10.1016/j.trd.2023.103983) “Spatiotemporal characteristics and driving factors of CO<sub>2</sub> emissions from road freight transportation”, has been accepted by Transportation Research Part D: Transport and Environment!
+* **[2023-11]** My co-first-authored [paper](https://doi.org/10.1016/j.trd.2023.103983) “Spatiotemporal characteristics and driving factors of CO<sub>2</sub> emissions from road freight transportation”, has been accepted by Transportation Research Part D: Transport and Environment!
 * **[2022-07]** I received my Bachelor’s degree from Tongji University and was honored as a Shanghai Outstanding Graduate (Top 1%)!
 * **[2021-07]** I won the first prize of the 16th National Competition of Transport Science and Technology, the most prestigious undergraduate academic competition in China’s transportation field!
 * **[2020-12]** I was awarded the National Scholarship by the Ministry of Education of China, with a ranking of first in my department (1/225)!
-* **[2020-10]** I was awarded the only Model Student Award in my department by Tongji University, with a ranking of first out of 225 undergraduate students!
+* **[2020-10]** I was awarded the only Merit Student Pacesetter Award in my department by Tongji University, with a ranking of first out of 225 undergraduate students!

 Honors and Awards